Doona Combo Review

 The folded size of the Doona is essentially the dimensions of the car seat, 8,150 cubic inches.
-Only 3 strollers are smaller than the Doona but don't forget you don't have to worry about two components and you'll never need to "fit" your stroller in the car while using your car seat.
+Don't forget you don't have to worry about two components and you'll never need to "fit" your stroller in the car while using your car seat.

 Folding the Doona consists of 4-6 steps and is a two-handed operation.
-The fold includes compressing (above left) and rotating the handlebar and releasing the wheels (above right) so the wheel apparatus can be folded up and under the seat portion.
-It isn't necessarily difficult, and once you get the hang of it can be done fairly quickly, but it is convoluted and not as simple as a one-handed or two step fold found on some of the competition.
+The fold includes compressing (above left) and rotating the handlebar and releasing the wheels (above right) so the apparatus can be folded up and under the seat.
+It isn't difficult, and once you get the hang of it can be done quickly, but it is convoluted.

-The Doona earned a 7 of 10 for maneuverability, where the high is 9 earned by the BOB Revolution Flex Combo.
-Seven is a respectable score for this metric not only because it is above the average, but because you won't be using the Doon for the life of your strolling years.
+The Doona earned a 7 of 10 for maneuverability which is a respectable score, and you won't be using the Doona for your entire strolling years.
 Because the Doona will only be your stroller for 6-9 months, maneuverability is less of a concern.
-If this was your main stroller for your strolling for up to 4 years this metric may be more of a consideration.

-This stroller is easy to push and turn and its smaller overall footprint makes it better in tight situations that the larger competition.
-The narrow width means it fits almost anywhere, and the rotating handlebar means you can control the stroller without taking up extra space behind it.
+This stroller is easy to push and turn, and its smaller overall footprint makes it useful in tight situations.
+The narrow width means it fits almost anywhere, and the rotating handlebar means you can control the stroller without taking up extra space.

-The Doona is not that great at moving on rougher surfaces and it really struggled over the gravel portion of our course.
-On the upside, it is light enough to pick up and carry over smaller distances and younger babies shouldn't be moving over super bumpy roads anyway.
-So, while not the best at going off-road, it is on par with the frame strollers and those with smaller plastic wheels.
+The Doona is not great at moving on rougher surfaces, and it struggles over gravel and grass.
+It is light enough to pick up and carry over smaller distances, and younger babies shouldn't be moving over super bumpy roads anyway.
+So, while not the best at off-roading, it is on par with those with smaller plastic wheels.

 Ease of Use